 - Each room comes with four bottles of Austrian wine and other beverages free-of-charge

-Just a 5-minute walk from St. Stephens Cathedral, The Guesthouse Vienna is about as central as can be.
+Just a 5-minute walk from St. Stephens Cathedral, The Guesthouse Vienna is right in the city centre.
 As a design hotel, naturally, it boasts exquisite exterior and interior design that permeates through each of the uniquely crafted rooms.
+It’s ideal for visiting places like Vienna City Hall or if you’re heading to a classical music concert at the opera house.

 Know How to Get Around in Vienna